How The Best Olive Oil Can Help You Live Well

 A healthy lifestyle is one which helps to keep and improve your health and well-being.
 There are many different things that you can do to live a healthy lifestyle, such as following the principals of the Mediterranean Diet.

 The Mediterranean Diet is based on the regular consumption of olive oil (as the main source of monounsaturated fat), plant foods (cereals, fruits, vegetables, legumes, tree nuts, and seeds), the moderate consumption of fish, seafood, and dairy, and low-to-moderate alcohol (mostly red wine) intake, balanced by a comparatively limited use of red meat and other meat products.
 In addition, being physically active, maintaining a healthy weight, and managing your stress are important contributing factors to a healthy lifestyle.
 However, a healthy lifestyle isn’t just about healthy eating and exercise, it also about taking care of the “whole you” – your physical, mental, emotional, and spiritual well-being.
 And that means taking care of you from the inside out.

 Extra Virgin Olive Oil And A Healthy Lifestyle Diet

-This was calculated and rated based on the reported intake of healthy foods like vegetables, fruits, nuts, whole grains, healthy fats like extra virgin olive oil, and omega-3 fatty acids, and unhealthy foods like red and processed meats, sugar-sweetened beverages, trans fat, and sodium.
+A healthy lifestyle diet can be achieved by maintaining a daily intake of healthy foods like vegetables, fruits, nuts, whole grains, healthy (monounsaturated) fats like extra virgin olive oil, and omega-3 fatty acids.
+The key unhealthy foods to avoid are red and processed meats, sugar-sweetened beverages, trans fat, and sodium.